Deputies save suicidal man dangling from overpass

 Heroic work here to save this man’s life - good outcome. @HCSOTexas Deputy’s Cruz & Leal were able to pull this man to safety.
 Deputy Leal sustained a minor injury, but is good. #hounews #lesm RT @abc13houston: https://t.co/1DUT6yfKjD— Ed Gonzalez (@SheriffEd_HCSO) May 6, 2018

 The man was taken to Ben Taub Hospital for a psychiatric evaluation.
-His identify has not been released.
+His identity has not been released.